Task-Adaptive Negative Envision for Few-Shot Open-Set Recognition: Experiments and Analysis

+For threshold-based methods, threshold-tuning is crucial to get good recognition performance.
+To evaluate the overall open-set recognition, we compare macro-weighted F1-score.
+For threshold-based approaches, we define different thresholds and compute the corresponding F1-score.
+We illustrate our result in both Tab.~\ref{tab:neg_gen} and Fig.~\ref{fig:hist_open}(a), where we consider two threshold-based classifiers PEELER\cite{Liu_2020_CVPR} and a combination of PEELER and our ATT-G method baseline, Dynamic\cite{gidaris2018dynamic}, which calibrates novel prototype with base-class prototypes.
+In detail, we apply PEELER's open-set training strategy on top of Dynamic.

+In Fig.~\ref{fig:hist_open}(a), we simulate 45k FSOR tasks and find their optimal rejection thresholds $\theta_m$ for the threshold-based approach Dynamic+PEELER.
+We plot the distribution of $\theta_m$, which shows that it covers a wide range between $0$ and $1$.
+It demonstrates that different \fsor tasks may need very different rejection threshold in practice with current threshold-based approach.
+And the overall recognition performance largely depends on threshold selection, as is shown in Tab.~\ref{tab:neg_gen}.
+Our method instead automatically learn a task-adaptive rejection boundary, and we can see from Tab.~\ref{tab:neg_gen} that all our negative envision instantiations outperform threshold-based methods.
+Fig.~\ref{fig:hist_open}(b) further analyze the recognition behaviour under different openness~\cite{sun2020conditional}:

-where we fix $|C_{novel}| = 5$ and vary $|C_{neg}|$ from $5$ to $15$.
+where we fix $|\class{f}| = 5$ and vary $|\class{n}|$ from $5$ to $15$.
 Similarly, we test for $600$ randomly selected \fsor tasks and take the average.
-As is shown by Figure~\ref{fig:curve}(a), our method clearly outperforms the other two methods at all openness levels, which validates that memory attention based generator is useful.
+As is validated by Fig.~\ref{fig:hist_open}, our method clearly outperforms threshold-based methods at all openness levels.